DPF Delete: From Regeneration Types to Removing DPF-Related DTCs

 Pros:

-- Reduces harmful emissions.
+- Reduces harmful emissions of exhausted .

-- Enhances public health and environmental safety.
+- Enhances public health and reduce environmental emission .

 Cons:

-- Requires regular maintenance and regeneration.
+- Requires regular maintenance and regeneration And its maintenance cost is expensive.

-- Expensive to replace if damaged.
+- Expensive to replace if filter damaged .

 Why Do We Turn Off the DPF?